mdn/content/files/en-us/web/privacy/index.md

 ### Don't collect more data than you need

-It is tempting to ask for a lot of data because you think it might be useful in future.
-However, every bit of extra data you collect adds risk to your customer's privacy, and increases the chance that they will abandon the step they are taking (whether it is filling out a survey, or signing up for a service).
+It is tempting to ask for a lot of data from your users because you think it might be useful in future.
+However, every bit of extra data you collect adds risk to your users' privacy and increases the chance that they will abandon the step they are performing (whether it is filling out a survey or signing up for a service).

-It is good to anonymize data, and you should also consider whether you can get what you need by making your data request less granular.
-As an example, instead of asking a user what their favourite products are, you could ask them to select between more general categories.
+It is good to anonymize data.
+You should also consider whether you can get what you need by making your data request less granular.
+As an example, instead of asking a user their favorite products, you could ask them to select between more general categories.

-The best way to protect their privacy though, is to not collect data at all — returning to the previous example, you could infer the same data by looking at user purchase history.
+The best way to protect user privacy though is by not collecting data at all.
+Referring to the previous example, you could infer the same data by looking at user purchase history.
 As another example, users really appreciate being able to buy products anonymously.
 You shouldn't force them to sign up for an account; it should be their choice.

 ### Communicate clearly how you are going to use it